 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 12.00 \$2,315,965 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials.
 Communications current services increases were fully offset by the application of an increased citywide vacancy savings factor.
-0.00 (42,156) Communications and Public Information Office Space Accommodation - The FY 2024 Proposed budget includes one-time funding for additional office space accommodations for new and existing staff.
-0.00 \$150,000 Communications and Public Information Media & Production Equipment - The FY 2024 Proposed budget one-time additional funding for the cost of new media and production equipment.
-0.00 \$14,500 Communications and Public Information FY 2024 Proposed budget proposes reductions to operating supplies, printing and binding and advertising 0.00 (\$34,739) based on prior year underspending trends.
+0.00 (42,156) Communications and Public Information Office Space Accommodation - The FY 2024 Approved budget includes one-time funding for additional office space accommodations for new and existing staff.
+0.00 \$150,000 Communications and Public Information Media & Production Equipment - The FY 2024 Approved budget includes one-time additional funding for the cost of new media and production equipment.
+0.00 \$14,500 Communications and Public Information FY 2024 Approved budget includes reductions to operating supplies, printing and binding and advertising based on prior year underspending trends.
 This represents department efficiency savings.
-TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 12.00 \$2,403,570
+0.00 (\$34,739) All Programs The FY 2024 Approved Budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively 0.00 \$25,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 12.00 \$2,428,570